 10 Symptoms of Alzheimer's Disease

-10 Alzheimer Symptoms
+10 Symptoms of Alzheimer's

 1. Personality Changes

 While forgetfulness is the first symptom that comes to mind with Alzheimer's disease, there are views that the first signals of the disease are changes in personality.
 These can manifest as the person's behavior and reactions being different from what is known.
 For example, a person may quickly transition from calmness to anger without any apparent reason, or a socially active individual may begin to withdraw from social environments.
-A generous person may turn into a stingy one.
+A generous person may turn into a miser.

 2. Forgetfulness Disrupting Daily Life